gjemiolo-git/flashgen-backend/README.md

 The API includes centralized error handling middleware to process and return appropriate error responses.

 ## AI Integration
 The API includes routes for AI-assisted flashcard generation.
 The specific AI model and integration details should be implemented in the `aiController`.

-## Contributing

-[Include guidelines for contributing to the project]

-## License

-[Specify the license under which this project is released]